pinakigupta/BehaviorRL/README.md

 The Original version of these environments were created by **Edouard Leurent** and can be found in https://github.com/eleurent/highway-env

 The agents are not primed yet but getting better.
-Here is one sample from a challening two-way environment, where the HV has to negotiate same direction as well as oncoming traffic.
+Here is one sample from a challenging two-way environment, where the HV has to negotiate same direction as well as oncoming traffic.
 In addition to the moving traffic there are parked cars in both lanes.

 ![](img/PPO2.gif)